 - R1.
 The Institute's written protocols for responding to reports and allegations of sexual abuse include: - a.
 Responding to individuals who report sexual abuse of a minor; - b.
-Responding to individuals who allege they have been sexually abused as a minor: - c.
-Responding to Members who have been accused; - d.
-Complying with reporting requirements; - e.
-Protecting the rights of all those involved; - f.
-Conducting investigations; and - g.
+Responding to individuals who allege they have been sexually abused as a minor; - c.
+Responding to individuals whose case is part of a larger legal process; - d.
+Responding to Members who have been accused; - e.
+Complying with reporting requirements; - f.
+Protecting the rights of all those involved; - g.
+Conducting investigations; and - h.
 Working with review boards. - R2.
 The Institute's written protocols identify who, by role, is responsible for each part of the response to allegations of sexual abuse of a minor. - R3.
 The Institute documents adherence to written protocols for all reports and allegations of sexual abuse of a minor by Members, including anonymous reports and allegations, which have been made since June of 2002, or since the last Accreditation site visit. - R4.
 The Institute ensures documentation is maintained in a manner that guarantees it will be available to future leadership.